 Will I have to complete rotations during my Graduate year?

-The majority of the Graduate Nurse/Midwife positions with Darling Downs Hospital and Health Service do not require a rotation.
+The majority of the Graduate Nurse/Midwife positions with Darling Downs Health do not require a rotation.
 There are however Rural facilities that do rotate their Graduate Nurses through different clinical and on occasion, near geographical areas.
 You will be advised on confirmation of location if rotation is to occur.

 How many uniforms will I receive and how?